 Beth Bahia Cohen has spent a large part of her career exploring how the violin is played in various cultures.
 Of Syrian Jewish and Russian Jewish heritage, she was inspired at a young age by the sounds she heard at family gatherings.
 She has been playing traditional Greek music on the violin and several types of lyras for many years, learning from and performing with violin and lyra players from Andros, Sifnos, Kythnos, Crete, Epiros, Macedonia, and elsewhere.
 She has performed with New York dance groups GAFS and Akrites, as well as throughout the U.S. and Canada, in concerts, at Greek dance symposiums (FDF, HDF, etc), and more.

 Beth is Assistant Professor at Berklee College of Music, where she leads the Berklee Greek Ensemble and the Berklee Global Strings Ensemble, and is an Applied Faculty member at Tufts University.
+She is a 2022 recipient of both the Massachusetts Cultural Council Traditional Arts Fellowship and the Apprenticeship/Mentor grant.

 Beth was featured in our Kef Times Spring 2009 issue.
 She lives in the Boston area.